Images - how to work with them

 Filters for dangling images, which are images not tagged or referenced by any container.
 These often appear after builds, have no tag and usually safe to delete.

-.
+Filter for images with a label of env=production.
 (Labels can be added when building an image).

-Filters for images with a label that has a key
+Filters for images with a label that has a key of env, ignoring the keys value.

 Filters for all images built before a specific image, which can be useful for cleaning up older images.

-.
+Opposite of before.
 Shows images built after the given image.

-Filters image names using wildcards, this shows all images with names that start with myapp
+Filters image names using wildcards, this shows all images with names that start with myapp.

 Inspecting images